The bars are temples, but the pearls aint free

-Bangkok city itself has a population of 8 million, but the metropolitan area (including several surrounding provinces which have been practically subsumed into the capital as it sprawls out chaotically) has a total population of almost 15 million.
-This is not including undocumented migrants, either from the countryside or neighbouring countries.
-Bangkok grew rapidly over the past four decades or so, and infrastructure has generally failed to keep pace.
+Bangkok itself has a population of 8 million, but its metropolitan area (including several surrounding provinces which have practically been subsumed into the capital as it sprawls out chaotically) has a total population of almost 15 million.
+This is not including undocumented immigrants, either from the countryside or neighbouring countries.
+Bangkok has grown rapidly over the past four decades or so, and its infrastructure has generally failed to keep pace.
 The city is notorious for gridlock; the average Bangkokian car is said to spend the equivalent of 45 days a year stuck in traffic.
-More public transport options are becoming available though.
+More public transport options are becoming available, though.

 Bangkok's also quite infamous for its sex industry, which the song "One Night In Bangkok" (from the musical Chess) tells about, rightly or wrongly.

-Being the political and economic centre of the country meant Bangkok saw quite a few street battles in its time, including numerous coups (18 since 1932), the protests of 1973, 1976, and 1992, and the current political crisis (since 2006) that pitted "Red Shirts" (no, not those) and "Yellow Shirts" protesters, and their allies in government, against each other.
+Being the political and economic centre of the country haa meant Bangkok has seen quite a few street battles in its time, including numerous coups (18 since 1932), the protests of 1973, 1976, and 1992, and the current political crisis (since 2006) that pitted "Red Shirt" (no, not those) and "Yellow Shirt" protesters, and their allies in government, against each other.
 The most serious incident was in May 2010 when the central business district served as a battlefield between the Red Shirts and the Thai Army.